-Source: IOTC catch-and-effort data (unraised).
-Does not include fleets non-reporting catch-and-effort data.
+Source: IOTC catch-and-effort data.
+Does not include catches from fleets from not reporting catch-and-effort data.

 Blue marlin: estimation of catches - data related issues

 Retained catches - a high proportion of the catches of blue marlin are estimated, or adjusted, by the IOTC Secretariat are (Fig.12a), due to a number of uncertainties in the catches: